Manaslu Circuit Trek - 16 Days

 Highlights

-• Explore the riches of the Manaslu Conservation Area, like dense forests, lush hills, cascading waterfalls, and dramatic gorges
+• Riches of Manaslu Conservation Area, like dense forests, lush hills, cascading waterfalls, and dramatic gorges

 • Spectacular mountain vistas and frozen lakes